What is Housing Benefit?

 If you own the property you live in you can apply for Housing Benefit for help towards your rates only.
 Housing Benefit cannot be used towards mortgage repayments.

 You a claim Housing Benefit and Rate Relief if you live in the rented sector or if you own and occupy your own home.

 You can only make a new claim for Housing Benefit if:

-you are State Pension Credit Age or older (if you have a partner you both need to be of pensionable age to apply for Housing Benefit)
+You are State Pension Credit Age or older (if you have a partner you both need to be of pensionable age to apply for Housing Benefit); or

-the Housing Executive has placed you in temporary accommodation
+You live in temporary accommodation that the Housing Executive has placed you in; or

 You can read more on gov.uk about: